nguyricky/DataCamp/README.md

 Welcome to my DataCamp Progress Tracker! 📊🚀

 This GitHub repository is your window into my journey through the exciting world of data science and analytics on DataCamp.
 Here, I meticulously document my progress as I tackle various courses, sharpen my skills, and expand my knowledge in this rapidly evolving field.

+## 📚 Courses Completed
+Stay updated with the list of DataCamp courses I've successfully completed, complete with dates and course ratings.